 There are multiple tax benefits available to investors who invest in a QOZ, if all the requirements are met.
-First, capital gains reinvested within 180 days into a QOZ are tax-free for up to nine years, through 2026.
-If that initial investment is held for five years, the tax ultimately paid on it is reduced by 10%; if held for seven years, it is reduced by 15%.
-In addition, gains accrued on deferred-gains funds while invested in a QOZ are tax-free if they are held for at least ten years.
+First, capital gains reinvested within 180 days into a QOZ are tax-deferred for up to nine years, through 2026.
+If the new investment (to which the capital gains were rolled into), the tax ultimately paid on it is reduced by 10%; if held for seven years, it is reduced by 15%.
+In addition, gains accrued on investments in a QOZ are free of capital gains tax if they are held for at least ten years.
 These investments must be processed through an “Opportunity Fund,” which is a partnership or a corporation organized for the purpose of investing in QOZ property; these funds self-certified, and must hold at least 90% of their assets in QOZ property (which includes stock, partnership interests, and/or tangible property used in a trade or business in a QOZ, such as real estate).

 Treasury Proposed Rules for Opportunity Zones (October 2018)